Sungai Bakap (state constituency)

 Sungai Bakap is a state constituency in Penang, Malaysia, that has been represented in the Penang State Legislative Assembly.

 The state constituency was first contested in 1974 and is mandated to return a single Assemblyman to the Penang State Legislative Assembly under the first-past-the-post voting system.
-Since 2018, the State Assemblyman for Sungai Bakap is Amar Pritpal Abdullah from the Parti Keadilan Rakyat (PKR), which is part of the state's ruling coalition, Pakatan Harapan (PH).
+The seat has been represented by Abidin Ismail of Perikatan Nasional (PN) since 2024.

 Definition

 Polling districts

-According to the federal gazette issued on 30 March 2018, the Sungai Bakap constituency is divided into 8 polling districts.
+According to the federal gazette issued on 18 July 2023, the Sungai Bakap constituency is divided into 8 polling districts.